zoracon/rust-practice/xapk-extractor/README.md

 ## Running the Application

-To run the application, use the following command:
+To run the application, install using use the following command:

+`cargo install --path .`

 ```
 cargo run [path to xapk]
 ```

-Further tasks:
+Further possible tasks:
 - [ ] Incorporate [`apkeep`](https://github.com/EFForg/apkeep).
 - [ ] Install `adb` for user if it's not.
-- [ ] Package as a global tool